"Skyscraper" Brush, Apollo Studios Line

 On View: American Identities: A New Look, Modern Life, 5th Floor

-On the right edge of the handle is: "REG.U.S.PAT.OFF." [rampant lion] SKY / SCRAPER"
+Stamped on the left edge of the handle near brush: "REG.U.S.PAT.OFF. / [sideways] SKY / SCRAPER"

 Modernism Benefit Fund